-Here’s a much-needed new venture: The Manchester Literature Festival Fringe.
+Here’s a much-needed new venture: The Manchester Literature Festival Fringe in what is now a Unesco City of Literature.
 As a book is for life, not just October, we will be celebrating the literature of Manchester and beyond all year round.

 These are very early days, so we are starting by hosting a unique set of literary-themed tours covering every aspect of literary Manchester and its environs.

-Our first event will be a tour this summer of Emily Bronte’s Haworth on Saturday 28 July to mark the 200th anniversary of the author’s birth, followed by a tour of Elizabeth Gaskell’s Manchester on Sunday 29 July.
+Our first event will be a tour of Elizabeth Gaskell’s Manchester on Sunday 29 July.
 In October there will be a full showcase of tours as an adjunct to the established Manchester Literature Festival.

 The Manchester Literature Festival Fringe is the brainchild of Ed Glinert, much-published author with Penguin, HarperCollins, Random House and Bloomsbury.
 Ed has annotated and edited some of the greatest works of English literature for Penguin Classics, including the entire Sherlock Holmes canon, The Diary of A Nobody, London Belongs To Me and the collected Gilbert & Sullivan libretti.
 He is currently trying to convince Penguin to publish Howard Spring’s Fame is the Spur as a Penguin Classic.